 Chastised, abandoned, silenced and marginalized.

 So, the pain community continues to be thrown under the “opioid bus” rather than re-group or change policy to protect patients or offer safe harbor to physicians who practice in good faith.

-We can only go forward by rescinding the CDC guidelines as a failed policy, and in light of new information, it will be the pain community’s responsibility to inform the public of the truth.
+We can only go forward by rescinding the 2016 CDC Opioid Prescribing Guidelines as a failed public health policy, and in light of new information, it will be the pain community’s responsibility to inform the public of the truth.

 We intend to raise public awareness about the facts by raising our voices!

 As a community, our mission is to make sure this undue harassment never happens to legitimate pain patients again.

 So, how will we overcome obstacles to eAdvocate for our community?

 Check out future PAC posts discussing overcoming obstacles to amplify our message!

 Thanks for leaving us your thoughts and comments about the prevalence of pain in the US, how changes in public health policy have impacted your life, and how you are bringing transparency to the obstacles to accessing medical care that face the pain community.